simonlindholm/decomp-permuter/README.md

 ## Using import.py with decomp.me
 import.py has an additional feature where it can prepare a directory for the permuter by downloading what it needs from a decomp.me scratch.
-To use this feature all you need to do is put a script called "compile.sh" in the current working directory (root of this repository) that compiles a .c file.
-(See mips_compile_example.sh or mwcc_compile_example.sh)
+To use this feature all you must setup a TOML file, decompme_mappings.toml in the current working directory (root of this repository).
+This TOML file must contain a key that matches the decompme compiler identifier for each compiler you intend to use, and for each of those you must set the properties: PATH, EXE_NAME, and USE_WINE.
+(See example_decompme_mappings.toml)
 Then run: `python3 import.py https://decomp.me/scratch/AbC12`

 ## Permutation macros